dortania/OpenCore-Install-Guide/ktext.md

 * [AppleUsbKbDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases)
    * Used for OpenCore picker on **legacy systems running DuetPkg**, [not recommended and even harmful on UEFI(Ivy Bridge and newer)](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653)
 * [NvmExpressDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases)
-   * Used for Haswell and older when no NVMe driver is built into the firmware
+   * Used for Haswell and older when no NVMe driver is built into the firmware, not needed if you're not using an NVMe drive
 * [XhciDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases)
-   * Used for Sandy Bridge and older when no XHCI driver is built into the firmware
+   * Used for Sandy Bridge and older when no XHCI driver is built into the firmware, not needed if you're not using a USB 3.0 expansion card

 For a full list of compatible drivers, see 11.2 Properties in the [OpenCorePkg Docs](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).
 These files will go in your Drivers folder in your EFI